olljanat/flux2-multi-tenancy/README.md

 apiVersion: kustomize.config.k8s.io/v1beta1
 kind: Kustomization
 resources:
-  - ../base/dev-team
+  - ../base/dev-a
 patchesStrategicMerge:
-  - dev-team-patch.yaml
+  - dev-a-patch.yaml
 EOF
 ```

 With the above configuration, the Flux instance running on the staging cluster will clone the
-dev-team's repository, and it will reconcile the `./staging` directory from the tenant's repo
+dev-a's repository, and it will reconcile the `./staging` directory from the tenant's repo
-using the `dev-team` service account.
+using the `dev-a` service account.
 Since that service account is restricted to the `apps` namespace,
-the dev-team repository must contain Kubernetes objects scoped to the `apps` namespace only.
+the dev-a repository must contain Kubernetes objects scoped to the `apps` namespace only.

 ## Enforce tenant isolation